Park Improvements

 Binder Park Playground

-TIMELINE Planning began September 2024 Project completed June 2025 BUDGET Project Budget: $247,116.00 Project Cost: $259,753.46 Funding Sources: Gametime playground grant. $70,340; Parks Capital Improvement Program 1/2 cent sales tax Contractors: SCOPE OF WORK...
+TIMELINE Planning began September 2024 Project completed June 2025 Temporary closure of Binder Pavilion during construction BUDGET Project Budget: $247,116.00 Project Cost: $259,753.46 Funding Sources: Gametime playground grant. $70,340; Parks Capital Improvement...

-Washington Park Ice Arena Upgrades
+Washington Park Ice Arena HVAC

-TIMELINE Equipment delivered December 2024 Equipment installed ?
-BUDGET: Dehumidifier Project Budget: $450,000.00 Project Cost: $448,306.00 Funding Source: Parks Capital Improvement Program 1/2 cent sales tax Contractor: Wall's HVAC, LLC of Brumley, Missouri Ice...
+TIMELINE Equipment delivered October 2024 Equipment installed December 2024 BUDGET Equipment budget: $450,000.00 Equipment cost: $448,306.00 Funding Source: Parks Capital Improvement Program 1/2 cent sales tax Contractor: Wall's HVAC, LLC of Brumley, Missouri SCOPE...

 Previously Completed Projects